Enterprise-CMCS/macpro-mdct-qmr/README.md

 There is one lambda function in the UI-Auth Service, this is to create test users that can login to the branch environments, dev, and Val, for testing, but not production.

-To add new users with new attributes, you can edit the `users.json`
+To add new users with new attributes, edit `services/ui-auth/libs/users.json`.

 ### UI-SRC